 Best Budget AMD Gaming CPU 2019

-So far, the biggest crux of the AMD Ryzen CPUs was the fact that they did not support integrated graphics.
-Which meant that people who bought the Ryzen CPUs had to buy separate graphic cards as well.
+So far, the biggest crux of the AMD Ryzen CPUs was the fact that they did not support integrated graphics which meant that people, who bought the Ryzen CPUs, had to buy separate graphics cards as well.

-The good news is that with Ryzen 2, you will not have to buy separate graphic cards, if you just want to power your computer, and even play some lightweight titles on them.
+The good news is that with Ryzen 2, you will not have to buy separate graphics cards if you just want to power your computer and play some lightweight titles on them.

 If you are looking to build an HTPC, I do not think you can find a better CPU from AMD’s side of things than this one.
 Sure, it might sound like an overkill to some, but it more than makes up for it.